douglascopeman/Project-Jared-Douglas/README.md

     - if stopping condition is met, output which broke and how long it took to get there

 **Code Changes made in Week 5**
-- change variable_timestep_constant to use the dt variable
-- fix all plots to actually show time instead of timesteps